cloudfoundry/bbs/docs/09-f-api-internal-tasks.md

+---
+title: Tasks Internal API
+expires_at: never
+tags: [diego-release, bbs]
+---

-# Internal Tasks API Reference
+# Tasks Internal API

 Instead, it illustrates calls to the API via the Golang `bbs.Client` interface.
 Each method on that `Client` interface takes a `lager.Logger` as the first argument to log errors generated within the client.
 This first `Logger` argument will not be duplicated on the descriptions of the method arguments.

-For detailed information on the types referred to below, see the [godoc documentation for the BBS models](https://godoc.org/code.cloudfoundry.org/bbs/models).
+For detailed information on the types referred to below, see the [godoc documentation for the BBS models](https://pkg.go.dev/code.cloudfoundry.org/bbs/models).

 # Internal Tasks APIs